 - What data do I need to provide those answers?

-As we work through these layered cyber defense strategies and the conversation moves to network monitoring and intrusion detection systems (IDS) there is a tendency to view these tools as part of a legacy play book.
-This makes sense, the IDS is one of the most mature tools in the arsenal; that said, it remains a critical building block to a defense in depth and a modern approach to IDS technology can bring more value than ever before.
+As we work through these layered cyber defense strategies and the conversation moves to network monitoring and intrusion detection systems (IDS) there is a tendency to view these tools as part of a legacy playbook.
+This makes sense, the IDS is one of the most mature tools in the arsenal; that said, it remains a critical building block to a defense in-depth and a modern approach to IDS technology can bring more value than ever before.

-1) Standalone IDS versus embedded system.
+1) Standalone IDS versus embedded system

 Many firewalls and routers ship with some form of IDS out of the box with a software license that can be activated.
 For organizations with limited technical expertise, this could be a sufficient solution that offers added protection.

-However, blending these edge devices puts the resource burden of these multiple functions on a single piece of hardware, which may not scale as efficiently as purpose built devices.
+However, blending these edge devices puts the resource burden of these multiple functions on a single piece of hardware, which may not scale as efficiently as purpose-built devices.
 Additionally, IDS systems embedded in a firewall are part of the quintessential hard-shell with a soft gooey center strategy.
 If malware slips by in a phishing email or flash drive, the IDS on a perimeter is no longer much help.

 Once an adversary has made their way beyond the firewall, we cannot count on outbound command and control traffic to give away their position.
-Contemporary ransomware threats, don’t need help propagating themselves throughout the network and it is critical to maintain ‘eyes on’ the traffic between those systems that matter most.
+Contemporary ransomware threats, don’t need help propagating themselves throughout the network and it is critical to maintaining ‘eyes on’ the traffic between those systems that matter most.